sarfaraz-ali55/OIBGRIP/README.md

 # OIBGRIP
-this repository is created to host the tasks of projects for internsf
+this repository is created to host the tasks of project for internship provided by OASIS INFOBYTE.